Corneal ulcer: Symptoms, causes and treatment

 Contact lens wearers are particularly susceptible to eye irritation that can lead to a corneal ulcer.
 A contact lens may rub against the eye's surface, creating slight damage to the epithelium that may enable bacteria to penetrate the eye.

 If you are a contact lens wearer, you can increase your chances of avoiding a corneal ulcer by practicing good hygiene such as washing your hands before handling lenses and following other safety tips.

 Besides bacterial infection, other causes of corneal ulcers are fungi and parasites, such as:

-Even if detected early and managed properly, some cases of corneal ulcers will require a cornea transplant (penetrating keratoplasty).
+Even if detected early and managed properly, some cases of corneal ulcers will require a cornea transplant to restore lost vision from scarring.

 READ MORE on the types and causes of corneal disease.